 Streets of Rage 2

-A surefire toe-tapper, this classic video game soundtrack needed to be mentioned, although you could argue that many modern casino games deserve a mention too.
-Yuzo Koshiro’s composition is hard to beat, especially when assessing the very best soundtracks out there.
+A certain toe-tapper, this is a classic video game soundtrack, although you could argue casino games deserve a mention too.
+The likes of Spinal Tap, Narcos and The Matrix have excellent soundtracks too.
+You can find these casino games online here.
+Yuzo Koshiro’s composition is hard to better though, especially when assessing the very best soundtracks out there.
 If you haven’t played Streets of Rage 2 yet, then you’re in for one hell of a treat.